jamesdbrock/hffix/README.md

 ### Exceptions

-All High Frequency FIX Parser methods, functions, constructors, and destructors provide the No-Throw exception guarantee unless they are documented to throw exceptions, in which case they provide the Basic exception guarantee.
-Generally, a function may throw `std::logic_error` if preconditions are not met by the programmer.
+Some functions in this library may throw `std::logic_error` if a precondition is not met by the programmer, so you can usually prevent the library from throwing exceptions by meeting the precondition.
+All methods, functions, constructors, and destructors provide the No-Throw exception guarantee unless they are documented to throw exceptions, in which case they provide the Basic exception guarantee.
 See documentation for details.

 ### Thread Safety